Too many disconnects and unsits from vehicles on sim boarders

 - Stopped scripts needs to be a pre-requisite before unseating the avatar, and being re-seated needs to be pre-requisite to starting them up again.

 My code does not fix unsits, it avoids unjustified script errors.
-Avoiding these script errors is what fixes a lot of unsits.
+Avoiding these script errors is what fixes most unsits.

 I do still get some script errors occasionally, so somewhere my workaround is not 100% reliable at suspending / resuming function in the brief moment of border crossing, or detecting the avatar fast enough.